-- Your body requires sufficient fluids when you are pregnant to improve the blood volume and pass oxygen.
+- Your body requires more fluids when you are pregnant to improve the blood volume and pass oxygen.
 Lack of water or dehydration during pregnancy could make your skin dry.

-- Change in temperatures and weather, such as humidity and air flow, can result in skin dryness too.
+- Changes in temperatures and weather, such as humidity and airflow, might result in skin dryness too.
 This usually happens during summers (3).

 - Fluctuating hormonal levels during pregnancy could weaken or damage the hydrolipidic barrier that protects your skin surface.
-This results in water evaporation from the body, leading to dryness of the skin (4).
+This may result in water evaporation from the body, leading to dryness of the skin.

-- If you have hypothyroidism during pregnancy, your skin could be itchy, thick, and dry (5).
+- If you have hypothyroidismiXFailure of thyroid glands to produce sufficient thyroid hormones, leading to weight gain, tiredness, skin, and other body changes. during pregnancy, your skin could be itchy, thick, and dry (4).

-- Deficiency of vitamin A in the pregnancy diet could result in dryness and flaking of the skin (6).
-Therefore, doctors recommend consumption of highly nutritious food while you are pregnant.
+- Deficiency of vitamin A in the pregnancy diet could result in dryness and flaking of the skin (5).
+Therefore, doctors recommend the consumption of highly nutritious food while you are pregnant.

-- Stretching of skin over your abdomen also causes your skin to dry, and leads to flaking and itching.
+- Stretching of skin over your abdomen could also cause stretch marks and make your skin dry, leading to flaking and itching.
 However, it is temporary and could be treated easily.

 Sometimes, dry skin during pregnancy could become a complex problem for some women.